myltik/azure-docs.ru-ru/articles/backup/backup-azure-vms-automation.md

 <properties
-   pageTitle="Развертывание архивации виртуальных машин, развернутых посредством Resource Manager, и управление ею с помощью PowerShell | Microsoft Azure" description="Использование PowerShell для развертывания архивации виртуальных машин, развернутых посредством Resource Manager, и управления ею" services="backup" documentationCenter="" authors="markgalioto"
+   pageTitle="Deploy and manage backups for Resource Manager-deployed VMs using PowerShell | Microsoft Azure" description="Use PowerShell to deploy and manage backups in Azure for Resource Manager-deployed VMs" services="backup" documentationCenter="" authors="markgalioto"